andrewfitz/wp-alexa-flash-briefing/README.md

 That will post the latest 5 (Amazon's limit) briefings.

-If you want to create multiple feeds, use the briefing categories.
+If you want to create multiple feeds, use categories.

 Just add the category param to the end point: https://your-domain.com/wp-json/alexa-fb/v1/briefings/?category=myflashcategory